l3pp4rd/dotfiles/README.md

 If you are tired of bloated desktops like gnome, kde.. whatever, would recommend to try [dwm](http://dwm.suckless.org/)

-**NOTE:** if you dwm, look how to manage it as an xsession in order to provide a possibility to be used inline with a login manager like **slim**.
-You can find an examples in my dotfiles as well.
+**NOTE:** look how to manage it as an xsession in order to provide a possibility to be used inline with a login manager like **slim**.
+You can find an example in my dotfiles.